Skip to main content

 Even when risks are inherited automatically, users are encouraged to review the risk recommendations to ensure comprehensive coverage.
 Inherited risks provide a great starting point, but they may not capture all relevant risks.
 We emphasise the importance of user accountability in identifying additional, context-specific risks that the platform may not surface on its own.

-It is important to note that if a model or product is later removed from a system, any risks that were inherited from it will no longer appear in the risk management tab.
+It is important to note that if a model or product is later removed from a system, and the risks are removed at the same time, any risks that were inherited from it will no longer appear in the risk management tab.
 This removal requires user confirmation to ensure essential risks are not unintentionally deleted.
 Once confirmed, the inherited risks and any corresponding data are deleted from risk management.

 Step 2.
 Document risks